Top four questions on the GDPR legislation answered

 - to have it excluded from automated decision-making and profiling

-How has GDPR changed the classification of data?
+How has data classification changed following the implementation of new privacy regulations?

 All organisations need to revisit their processes for seeking, storing, and managing consent from EU citizens for use of their personal data.